spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

 :Output files/folders:
    - ``ap_ratio_norm_PAM50.csv`` : A file containing the ratio values for each.
 This file is partially replicated in the table below.

-.. csv-table:: Cross-sectional area ratio with levels above and below all compressions.
+.. csv-table:: Anterposterior diameter ratio with levels above and below all compressions normalized with healthy controls.
-   :file: area_ratio_norm_PAM50.csv
+   :file: ap_ratio_norm_PAM50.csv
    :header-rows: 1

 .. note::
-   add to fliter with sex and age
+   - The flag `-sex` can be used select the sex of healthy subject to use for the normalization.
+   - The flag `-age` can be used to select the age range of healthy subjects to use for normalization.